Samuel-Bowden/zonkey/README.md

 A functioning installation of a Rust toolchain is required to compile Zonkey.
 Instructions on how to set this up can be found at <https://www.rust-lang.org/tools/install>.

-Please be aware that the initial compilation of Zonkey can take a significant amount of time, often upwards of 15-30 minutes depending on your hardware. **For optimal stability, it is essential to compile in release mode**.
-Unoptimized builds will place structures and enumerations that are very large on the stack, which can result in a stack overflow in the recursive descent parser, although this will only happen with very complex scripts.
-Release builds will not have this problem.
+Please be aware that the initial compilation of Zonkey can take a significant amount of time, around 15-30 minutes depending on your hardware.

 There should be no need for additional requirements as the necessary development headers are included with Windows, Ubuntu, and Fedora.
-However, if your compilation is failing, please read the failed compilation output as it will detail what the development headers it could not find, this may happen a few times on minimal distributions of Linux such as Arch.
+However, if your compilation is failing, please read the failed compilation output as it will detail what the development headers it could not find, as this may happen on minimal distributions of Linux.

 Once you have a functioning toolchain for Rust, first clone the repository: